polyfacet/my-md-log/Other/Principles.md

         Chill
     End If
 ```
-Or written like I see to often
+Or written like I see too often

 ``` csharp
     if (IsWeekend()) {